trntv/apis-list/apis/clicky/clicky.md

 <p align="center">
     <img width="256" src="https://raw.githubusercontent.com/apis-list/apis-list/main/apis/clicky/logo_256x256.png" alt="Clicky Logo"/>
 </p>
-Clicky Web Analytics is simply the best way to monitor, analyze, and react to your blog or web site&#x27;s traffic in real time.
-Allows you to extract your web site&#x27;s traffic data into several formats, making it easy to integrate, analyze, or store your data within your own application
+Clicky Web Analytics is simply the best way to monitor, analyze, and react to your blog or web site's traffic in real time.
+Allows you to extract your web site's traffic data into several formats, making it easy to integrate, analyze, or store your data within your own application

 ##  🔗 Links
 **Docs / Website**: https://clicky.com/help/api